geeksblabla/geeksblabla.com/blablas/ep19/index.md

 published: true
 url:
 podcastUrl:
----

-In this episode of GeeksBlabla, Geeksblabla team with the amazing Diaa and Adnan talk about what is Competitive Programing, How to become good at and why you need to be a part of the next competition.
+description: "In this episode of GeeksBlabla, Geeksblabla team with the amazing Diaa and Adnan talk about what is Competitive Programing, How to become good at and why you need to be a part of the next competition."

-## Notes
+notes: "
 00:00 - Introduction: Welcoming and presenting guests.

 00:05 - What is Competitive programming and why it's important?